 In a small bowl, combine grated carrot and white bean spread, mix well.
 Heat a large, wide saucepan of water to a low boil over medium high heat.
 Drop collard leaves into water one at a time, blanch in boiling water for thirty seconds each then remove and set aside.
 To assemble burrito, place desired amount of quinoa mixture in a rectangle shape in the middle of the collard green, add carrot mixture and sliced peppers.
 Fold two sides into middle, then roll from the bottom up.
 Wrap in parchment or wax paper, refrigerate until ready to eat.

-Laurel Morley writes and shares original recipes on her website Sweet Laurel.
+Images and styling by Laurel Morley, who writes and shares original recipes on her website Sweet Laurel.